 (2) Vacuum hoses and associated fittings shall meet the requirements of SAE J1403.
 Vacuum hoses connected to adaptive equipment shall be secured by suitable hose clamps.

 (3) Pneumatic and vacuum operated adaptive equipment shall be visually inspected for integrity.
 Any audible leak in pneumatic equipment shall disqualify that equipment from acceptance.
 Any vacuum operated adaptive equipment shall be capable of sustaining a vacuum of at least ten inches of mercury when it is not operating but the vehicle engine is running.

 (J) Inspections of vehicle modifications.
 Inspections shall be performed for all vehicle modification projects including standard mechanical hand/foot controls on automobiles, vans and trucks.
-A qualified consultant, designated by the RTSU of RSC, shall perform all vehicle modification inspections.
+A qualified consultant, designated by OOD, shall perform all vehicle modification inspections.

-(1) RSC, with the assistance of the consultant, shall determine the number of inspections and the time when each inspection is needed.
-RSC shall advise the retail dealer of the required number of inspections in the final award notice.
+(1) OOD, with the assistance of the consultant, shall determine the number of inspections and the time when each inspection is needed.
+OOD shall advise the retail dealer of the required number of inspections in the final award notice.

 (a) The minimum number of inspections is one final inspection.
 At the final inspection, the consultant, the retail dealer, and the consumer shall be present and all parties shall be satisfied with the results of the inspection before the consumer accepts the vehicle.